 6.18.6 AS RAI

 It is optional for UE to support AS Release Assistance Indication (AS RAI) in Downlink Channel Quality Report and AS RAI MAC Control Element as specified in TS 36.321 [4] when connected to 5GC.
 A UE supporting AS RAI shall also support NB-IoT/5GC or indicate support of ce-EUTRA-5GC-r16.
 This feature is only applicable if the UE supports ce-ModeA-r13 or if the UE supports any ue-Category-NB.

+6.18.x Minimization of service interruption

+It is optional for UE to support minimization of service interruption including reporting to NAS of disaster roaming information for available PLMNs and Access Barring check for Access Identity 3, as specified in TS 36.331 [5].